BezawitAdugnaBahru/BITSS_Workshop/readme.md

 Add a line from Git.
 You could also do that from another computer or a colleage could make this change.

+We will create a conflict here from the cloud.
+This is from my ATOM.